dojo/docs/dojo/Stateful.rst

 should also be able to create a new person in the UI, and for that he needs to be able to start out with an "empty" form.
 It makes things very difficult if you cannot bind a (view)model object to that empty form, so the (view)model object must allow even semantically mandatory fields to be empty.
 Such an object might not be "valid" for sending to the server, but it must be able to exist.
+A "correct" JavaScript object (i.e., the instance adheres to its invariants and will function correctly) is not necessarily a semantically valid object.
+A semantically valid object should always be a "correct" JavaScript object, though.

 In a language like Java or C#, you might then add further overloaded constructor methods, for convenience, but you quickly learn that you then have to write overloaded methods for all possible combinations, if that is possible at all.
 Each of these methods carries a slightly different version of initialisation semantics, needs to have its own unit tests, and needs to be maintained.
-The gain in a language like Java is being able to write:
+The gain of all this extra work in a language like Java would be being able to write:

 .. js ::

+  /* Java code */
   Person person = new Person ("John", "Doe", "Acme");

 instead of

 .. js ::

+  /* Java code */
   Person person = new Person();
   person.setFirstName("John");
   person.setLastName("Doe");